 - Downtown Sparks PSA - the old commercial and industrial corridor in Downtown Sparks

 - El Rancho PSA - the area south of Oddie Boulevard between El Rancho Drive and Sullivan Lane in Sparks

 - Joule PSA - located in the area bordered by Rock Boulevard, Mill Street, and Edison Way

-Investigation activities include passive soil gas (PSG) sampling and/or active soil gas (ASG) sampling to characterize the PCE contamination on the site.
-As data are collected and analyzed, any area found to exhibit significant PCE contamination is assessed and considered for remedial action.
-High mass areas are of particular interest as these areas may have soil gas concentrations at levels that can cause groundwater PCE concentrations to exceed the drinking water standard.
+Investigation activities include passive soil gas (PSG) sampling and/or active soil gas (ASG) sampling to characterize the PCE contamination above groundwater.
+As data are collected and analyzed, any area found to exhibit significantly high concentrations of PCE contamination is assessed and considered for remedial action.
+High mass areas are of particular interest as these areas may have soil PCE concentrations at levels that can cause groundwater PCE concentrations to exceed the drinking water standard.

 Effective outreach is one of the four major objectives of the CTMRD program.
 CTMRD program staff and stakeholder agencies are committed to proactively communicating with each other, policy makers, affected business sectors, media, and the public about events, programs, and other efforts.

-We meet with local community groups, including Citizen Advisory Boards.
-We are available to make presentations to groups interested in learning more about the CTMRD and groundwater in the central Truckee Meadows -- please contact Brian Bass, Interim Program Manager, at email@example.com or 775.954.4637.
+Stakeholder agencies meet with local community groups, including Citizen Advisory Boards.
+We are available to make presentations to groups interested in learning more about the CTMRD program and groundwater in the central Truckee Meadows -- please contact Brian Bass, Interim Program Manager, at email@example.com or 775.954.4637.